List of Scott & Bailey characters: Gill Murray

 Gill Murray (Amelia Bullmore) is a Detective Chief Inspector, the head of MIT and a single mother to Sammy.
-Nicknamed "Godzilla" by Rachel, Gill is authoritarian, abrupt and naturally sardonic, though she occasionally has a nicer side.
+Nicknamed "Godzilla" by Rachel, Gill is strict, abrupt and naturally sardonic, though she occasionally has a nicer side- this earns her unerring loyalty and respect of her syndicate.
 She has been close friends with Janet for over 20 years, and attended Bruche alongside Dave Murray and Mitch in 1984.
 In 2008, following her divorce from Dave, Gill is offered the opportunity to head Syndicate 9 MIT, which she runs with ruthless efficiency, pushing hard for results and refusing to accept failure.
 Her relationship with Rachel is largely work-based and at times strained by Rachel's impulsive, maverick nature.
 After being taken hostage and nearly killed in the Series 3 finale, as well as coming under pressure to retire, Gill becomes an alcoholic in Series 4, which leads a concerned Janet to report her to Dodson.
-She later retires with her reputation intact.
+She later retires with her reputation of integrity, honesty and efficiency intact.
 Gill is responsible for promoting Rachel to Detective Sergeant in series four.
 Gill is not replaced following her departure, and as such a series of temporary SIO's rotate through Syndicate 9 from other MIT departments.
 Rachel later takes this position on a semi-permanent basis, a transition she describes as "walking in a dead woman's shoes, while she's still watching".